 To be considered a solid investment, the stock must represent good value, first and foremost, in terms of capital gains.
 In other words, you should look for undervalued stocks that are likely to achieve solid growth in terms of capital gains and a good income in the future.

 As I mentioned earlier, one of the most important aspects when trading the stock market is to have an exit strategy in the event you are wrong and the stock price moves against you or to protect profits.
-The fact is, if you want to be consistently profitable, you need to know not only how and why you are entering a trade, but more importantly, when and where you will exit so as to protect your portfolio from a stock market correction.
+The fact is, if you want to be consistently profitable, you need to know not only how and why you are entering a trade, but more importantly, when and where you will exit so as to manage your risk and protect your portfolio.

 Most investors never give this any consideration because when they invest, they expect the asset to rise.
 And while the asset may indeed rise, the value of the asset is not realized until you sell.
 Consequently, this equates to unrealized profits, as the asset could fall in value, which has the potential to impact your overall returns.